ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 ### The CAP REQ subcommand

 The REQ subcommand is used to request a change in capabilities associated with the active connection.
-It's sole parameter must be a list of space-separated capability identifiers.
+Its sole parameter must be a list of space-separated capability identifiers.
 Each capability identifier may be prefixed with a dash (`-`) to designate that the capability should be disabled.